 The pharmacy medication team collaborated with other disciplines to implement error-reduction strategies, including restricting regular insulin to the IV route, requiring regular insulin prescribing via order sets with dosing limits, linking orders for IV push regular insulin to ensure dispensing of an appropriate needleless luer lock insulin syringe, and including an image of the appropriate syringe to be used for administration in the medication administration record.
 Learn More

 Inova is pleased to offer a new PGY2 residency program, Medication-Use Safety and Policy.
-This resident will be positioned at Inova's two eastern region hospitals, Inova Alexandria and Inova Mount Vernon Hospitals.
+This resident will be positioned at the system office with rotations, as well as on site and virtual connection to all locations.

 The PGY2 pharmacy residency program builds on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
-PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
-Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.
+PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating these into a myriad of advanced practice settings.
+Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for academic or other specialized positions.
+Some such positions can include: informatics, medication safety position, FDA position and the possibility of board certification, if available.

 - Assessing Safe and Effective medication – Use Systems and Policies